tomxiong/docker-baseimage/README.md

       # for ubuntu Wily Werewolf
       FROM quantumobject/docker-baseimage:15.10

-At the moment if not define it will used Utopic Unicorn(14.10)
+At the moment if not define it will used Vivid Veret(15.04)

 ### Adding additional daemons